mgechev/blog.mgechev.com/_posts/2015-04-06-angular2-first-impressions.md

 ## Written in TypeScript

 As Microsoft already published, [Angular2 is written in TypeScript](http://blogs.msdn.com/b/typescript/archive/2015/03/05/angular-2-0-built-on-typescript.aspx).
 There are a couple of advantages using strongly typed language and a couple of more advantages using exactly TypeScript.
-By "extended version of TypeScript" I mean, TypeScript with added annotations (similar to the annotations in Java).
+By "extended version of TypeScript" I mean, TypeScript with added <strike>annotations</strike>decorators (its syntax looks similar to the annotations in Java).

 ![JavaScript Dialects](/images/js-dialects-ven.png)